cognitect-labs/vase/docs/your_first_api.md

 INFO  org.eclipse.jetty.server.Server - Started @85814ms
 ```

+That means your service is up and running on port 8080.

 ## A Personal Inventory System

 Let's build a system to handle basic user accounts and can track items